olaals/end-to-end-RGB-pose-estimation-baseline/README.md

 ![Alt text](docs/example.png "Training inference process")

-A baseline for render-and-compare machine learning pose estimation using a known CAD model, without the use of depth measurements.
+A repository for render-and-compare machine learning pose estimation using a known CAD model, without the use of depth measurements.
+A neural network compares a real image and an object rendered under an initial pose estimate.
+The neural network iteravely predicts pose updates to the model until the rendering of the object matches the real image.

 \
-Links to DeepIM and CosyPose:
+Based on the work from DeepIM and CosyPose:

 **DeepIM**:
 https://arxiv.org/abs/1804.00175